influxdata/influxdb-csharp/README.md

 This project is in the early stages of development.
 It's targeting .NET 4.5.1 and the modern .NET platform using Visual Studio 2015 and the 'DNX' tooling.

-Roadmap for anyone keen to help out:
+Roadmap for anyone keen to help out - contributions are welcome :-)

- - [ ] Fix the build, once the latest (Beta 7) tooling refresh gets to AppVeyor
+ - [x] Fix the build, once the latest (Beta 7) tooling refresh gets to AppVeyor
  - [ ] Tests, tests and more tests
  - [ ] Complete support for the parameters accepted to Influx's `/write` endpoint
  - [ ] Sampling support for counter metrics (i.e. aggregate values within a sampling interval)
- - [ ] Split the metrics collection facilities out into a separate package that uses the base Line Protocol package
+ - [x] Split the metrics collection facilities out into a separate package that uses the base Line Protocol package
  - [ ] Smarter batching
  - [ ] Better `Metrics.Close()`/`MetricsCollector.Dispose()`
  - [ ] Generally give some attention to performance